Terricide/SharpJS/README.md

-# ExaPhaser.WebForms
+# ExaPhaser.SharpJS
-A Web GUI framework programmed in C# and translated to HTML5/JS with JSIL
+A set of frameworks, ranging from DOM to GUI written in C# and translated to HTML5/JS with JSIL

 Acknowledgements
 ========

-ExaPhaser.WebForms depends upon or is based on the following open source projects:
+ExaPhaser.SharpJS depends upon or is based on the following open source projects:

  * JSIL.Hacks MIT/X11 (Markus Johnson)
  * JSIL: MIT/X11 (K. Gadd)